cloudmesh-community/book/chapters/virtualmachines/qemu-kvm.md

 Note that a new file called "testing-image.img" is now created at your home folder (or the place where you run the terminal).
-Note also that the size of this file is not 10 Gigabytes, it's around 150KB only; QEMU won't use any space unless needed by the virtual operating system, but it will set the maximum allowed space for that image to 10 Gigabytes only.
+Note also that the size of this file is not 10 Gigabytes, it's around 150KB only; QEMU will not use any space unless needed by the virtual operating system, but it will set the maximum allowed space for that image to 10 Gigabytes only.